Henry Daglish

 On 27 September 1905, Daglish resigned as leader of the Labor Party.
 He then left the party and styled himself as an Independent Labor politician.
 He was again elected Mayor of Subiaco on 5 June 1907 and served until 1908.
 From August 1907 to September 1910, Daglish held the position of Chairman of Committees, and from September 1910 to October 1911, he was the minister for works in Frank Wilson's Liberal government.
 At the October 1911 state election, Daglish lost his seat in parliament to Labor candidate Bartholomew James Stubbs and failed to regain the seat at the 1914 state election.
 Daglish died at his home in Subiaco on 16 August 1920.
 Daglish railway station and the suburb of Daglish, Western Australia, are named after him.

 Early life

 Henry Daglish was born in Ballarat, Victoria, on 18 November 1866, to Mary Ann (née James) and William Daglish, an engine driver.
 He was educated in Geelong and in 1881 he attended the University of Melbourne.
 He gained a mechanical engineering apprenticeship at a foundry in 1882 but a year later, he left engineering to join the public service as a clerk in the Victorian Police Department.

-On 20 August 1894, in Carlton, Victoria, Daglish married Edith May Bishop, with whom he had one son and one daughter.
+On 20 August 1894, in Carlton, Victoria, Daglish married Edith May Bishop, with whom he had a son, H. Daglish, of the Bank of New South Wales, Narrabeen, and a daughter, Rae Daglish.
 With an increasing interest in the labour movement, by June 1895, Daglish was the secretary of the United Public Service Association.
 In September 1895, he went into business as an auctioneer, accountant and legal manager.